 The values for the language and country codes are retrieved from the

-parameter passed to the main
+args parameter passed to the main method.

-parameter gets its values when the application
+The args parameter gets its values when the application

-starts from values passed to the runclient
+starts from values passed to the runclient command described

 in Test the J2EE Application above.